-Unclear whether Lynnwood officer struggled with suspect before deadly shooting
+Police questioning chain of events before Lynnwood officer shot man to death

 She said two other Lynnwood officers in the area “told investigators they heard the confrontation between the police officer and suspect, but did not visually witness it.”

-Investigators recovered two “heavy metal balls” from the area, but no weapons were found.”
+Investigators recovered two “heavy metal balls” from the area, but no weapons were found.

 “The civilian is the one who said the suspect had attempted to disarm the officer, or tried to grab the officer’s weapon,” she said.

-The incident is being investigated by the Snohomish County Multi-Agency Response Team, a team of detectives from various law enforcement agencies who investigate police use-of-force incidents in the county.
+The incident is being investigated by the Snohomish County Multi-Agency Response Team, a team of detectives from various law-enforcement agencies who investigate police use-of-force incidents in the county.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.